theonedev/onedev/server-product/system/incompatibilities/incompatibilities.md

 1. Submodule authentication

   You will need to use custom http/ssh clone credential with permission to access submodule projects to retrieve source.
-Refer to [usage scenario](https://code.onedev.io/onedev/manual/files/main/pages/clone-submodules-via-ssh.md) for an example.
+Refer to [tutorial](https://docs.onedev.io/tutorials/cicd/clone-submodules-ssh/) for an example.

 2. Project dependency authentication